digital-ai/release-integration-template-go/README.md

 **Naming conventions**

 - `integration-template` folder (as well as the package `integration_template`) should be renamed after the integration target name.
-All task logic should be implemented inside this folder.
+All task logic should be implemented inside this folder.\
+(**Note:** *Go doesn't encurage usage of `-` and `_` in package names, try to keep package name short, single word, but still clear.
+In this example `-` was used on intention with intention for you to refactor it.*)

 Use the following naming convention for developing Digital.ai Release integration plugins: